2018 National Tournament

 Congratulations/Welcome Letter from United States Senator Cory Gardner (CO) May 17, 2018

 The Science Olympiad National Tournament is the pinnacle of achievement for 120 of the country's best Science Olympiad teams, representing more than 2,000 students.
-This year, the 34th Annual Science Olympiad National Tournament will be hosted on May 18-19, 2018, by Colorado State University in Ft.
+The 34th Annual Science Olympiad National Tournament was hosted on May 18-19, 2018, by Colorado State University in Ft.
 Collins, Colorado.
 On the CSU 2018 Science Olympiad National Tournament website, you'll find information about events like Disease Detectives, Hovercraft, Microbe Mission, Crime Busters, Towers and everything you need to plan your team trip to Fort Collins, including event schedules, trial events, banquet and ceremony info.
 Document your journey to Colorado using the Twitter handles and hashtags: #SO2018CSU @SOAlumniNetwork

 State Team Numbers